 Galaxy S25 and S25+: Battery and Charging

 With Samsung expected to make the Galaxy S25 and Galaxy S25+ more compact, chances of a battery boost were always rare.
 And leaks have confirmed the same.
 The upcoming flagships keep the battery capacity unchanged over their predecessors — 4,000mAh and 4,900mAh.
 The charging speed may also remain unchanged at 25W and 45W, respectively.
-Or maybe the company will finally upgrade the base mode to 45W wired charging, time will tell.
+Or maybe the company will finally upgrade the base model to 45W wired charging, time will tell.

-The phones will offer wireless charging and reverse wireless charging.
 While Chinese firms are running behind superfast charging, Samsung is content with its tried and tested speed.
 We aren’t even complaining.
 45W is a decent speed and gets the Galaxy S24 Ultra’s 5,000mAh battery fully charged from 0 in slightly over an hour.
 Nothing wrong with that.
 With the addition of 15V/3A charging at 45W, we may see slight improvements.

+The phones will offer wireless charging and reverse wireless charging.
+Both models are expected to support Qi2 wireless charging.
 It’s worth noting that Samsung made some design changes to the Galaxy Watch 7 and Galaxy Watch Ultra, making them incompatible with reverse wireless charging on existing Galaxy flagships.
 Maybe the Galaxy S25 series will offer faster than 4.5W reverse wireless charging to make the new watches compatible.

 Galaxy S25 and S25+: Price and Release Date